celo-org/docs/blog/2022-12-20-how-to-create-interactive-nfts-on-celo.md

 With interactive NFTs, you can also change the smart contract's state.
 In this tutorial, we won’t be changing the smart contract's state, but we will be able to interact with it.

 ## Enough talking.
-Show me the code!
+Show me the code

 In the interactive NFT, we have two parts.
 One is the smart contract.
 Another one is the Metadata of the NFT.
 We will hack the metadata to make our NFT interactive.